Good question…it depends!

 When you hire a property manager, there are several things they will do first.
 They will come out and walk through your property, discuss rental rates, and give you a list of items you should address before the property hits the market for rent.

 We call this initial inspection a rent-ready walkthrough.
-It helps an owner understand what kind of condition their home should be in to find a great tenant.
+It helps an owner understand what kind of condition their home should be in to find a great resident.

-Our quarterly inspections are an owner favorite and can help to ease any fears they may have when they think of a tenant living in their house.
+Our quarterly inspections are an owner favorite and can help to ease any fears they may have when they think of a resident living in their house.

 When the home is ready to rent, your Little Rock property manager will take all of the necessary marketing photos.
 They will then put them on their website along with other favorite sites.